SiliconLabsSoftware/docs-matter/sld250-matter-references/commit-hashes.md

 ## Repositories

-The following repositories, branches and commit hashes are to be used together in this release of the Silicon Labs Matter Out of Box Experience.
+The following repositories, branches, and commit hashes are to be used together in this release of the Silicon Labs Matter Out of Box Experience.

 ### Open Thread Border Router (OTBR)